 Kelly Nowlin

 Prior to her years at Surdna, Kelly was a founding board member of the Andrus Family Fund (AFF), a program launched by Surdna in 2000 as a grantmaking fund for fifth generation family members.
-She, along with eight cousins, developed program areas, governance policies, bylaws, mission, strategic vision, and committees of the board of this $4MM fund.
+She, along with 8 cousins, developed program areas, governance policies, bylaws, mission, strategic vision, and committees of this $4MM fund.
 Kelly served as Vice Chair, then Co-Chair for four of her seven-year term.

-Kelly is married with two grown children and lives in Hopkinton, Massachusetts.
+Kelly is married with two adult children and currently lives in Hopkinton, Massachusetts.

 Contributions